icinganalysis/icinganalysis.github.io/content/U of Michigan Icing.md

 Title: University of Michigan Airplane Icing Information Course, 1953
 status: draft
 Date: 2023-04-22 12:00
-Tags: University of Michigan Airplane Icing Information Course
+Tags: Airplane Icing Information Course

 ### _Thirteen lectures show the "state of the art" in 1953._